crossfireup/study/windows/readme.md

     wrappers:
     Csq     | Cancel-Safe IRP Queue

+  - hook SSDT
+    - disable write protect
+      - CR0
+        clear CR0.WP
+      - MDL(Memory Descriptor List)
+        map ssdt memory to our own mdl and change the permission

+    - hook ssdt
+      - get the function index need to be hooked index = function addr + 1b
+      - write new function address to the index in ssdt

+    - in our new function
+      - get the info we want
+      - call orignal function

+    - Unhook ssdt
+      - mov original function address to the ssdt

 - [64-bit application](https://msdn.microsoft.com/en-us/library/hb5z4sxd.aspx)
   ```
   Inline ASM is not supported for x64.
 Use MASM or compiler intrinsics (x64 Intrinsics).